What do Norway Rats look like?

 The Norway rat has a blunt nose, small ears, and small eyes.
 Adults have a body length of 7- 9 ½ inches and a tail length of 6-8 inches, making their tail shorter than their body.
-The Norway rat’s tail is darker colored on top and lighter colored underneath.
-They have coarse hair that is brown and scattered with black hairs.
+The Norway rat’s tail is dark colored on top and lighter-colored underneath.
+They have coarse hair that is brown and scattered with black hair.
 Their underside is a lighter whitish color.

 Norway rats are known for being poor climbers and are typically found infesting ground levels of homes and other buildings.
 Norway rats like to live and nest near humans in order to be in close proximity to food sources; meat, fish, dry cereal, and dry pet food are some of their favorites.
-Inside homes, Norway rats can be found in basements, first floors, under piles of debris, and in crawl spaces.
-Outside, Norway rats live in farmland, fields, near rivers, and in garbage and wood piles.
+Inside homes, they can be found in basements, first floors, under piles of debris, and in crawl spaces.
+Outside, they live in farmland, fields, near rivers, and in garbage and woodpiles.

 Norway rats are very dangerous to have within a home or business.
 They have very powerful jaws and teeth that can chew through and damage almost anything including pipes, flooring, and drywall; they will also cause damages to inventory in warehouses and other commercial buildings and damage personal belongings in homes.

 Norway rats will also contaminate food, food prep areas, and food storage areas with their urine and feces.
 Once a rat finds a suitable food, they will keep returning until either the food runs out or they are stopped.

 Along with getting professional help to control and eliminate Norway rats, there are a few things that you can do to protect your property from a Norway rat infestation: